CryptoHawaii-com/pepecoin-Dockerfiles/README.md

 ### Command Line Usage

-The following commands assume you have basic linux knowledge and have an ssh connection already established to you server.
+The following commands assume you have basic linux knowledge and have an ssh connection already established to your server.
 There are 2 docker containers running: *pepecoin* and *pepecoinmasternode*

 **List running containers**